 Should I keep my appointment if I am sick?

 In order to keep the environment as free from pathogens as possible, we ask that patients who are coming down with a cold or flu to please reschedule.
-Once you have gotten past the height of your illness but are still experiencing some lingering symptoms, as long as you are not profusely coughing, we would be happy to have you back for treatment.
-We appreciate your understanding
+Please read the Covid 19 office protocols and patient responsibilities,

 YES.
 Acupuncture is extremely safe when administered by a fully trained, certified and licensed professional.
 Please notify your practitioner if you could be pregnant, have had breast cancer, or if you are taking any blood thinning medications.
 All needles are sterilized and come sealed in their package.
 They are FDA approved, and one time use only.
 Once a needle is removed from a patient it goes directly into a biohazard container.